gregplaysguitar/django-trolley/readme.markdown

-Trolley is intended to be a lightweight cart system designed to work with a custom product catalogue app.
-One or more product catalogues can send products to trolley via api.py; trolley then takes care of gathering address details etc and payment.
+Django-trolley is a lightweight cart system designed to work with a custom product catalogue app.
+One or more product catalogues can send products to the included cart via api.py; cart then takes care of gathering address details etc and payment.

 Currently this is a work in progress.